Itggot-lukas-einlerlarsson/LaTeX-Linter/README.md

 # LaTeX-Linter
-A simple CLI program which analyses LaTeX files (*.tex)
+This is a simple CLI program that analyses LaTeX files (*.tex, *.bib, *.tikz) and formats a copy (or overwrites if user wants)
+I coded this program when i studied software engineering(course PA1456 on BTH).

 	latex-linter 1.4.0
 	LaTeXLinter